poblish/prometheus-api/alert_rules.md

 * Plugin can already identify metric usage, and will be able to read the `@AlertRule` annotations.
 * Providing the metric names can be parsed from the `rule` queries, it will be easy to compare the two sets.
 * Plugin will be able to validate some parts of the `@AlertRule` and auto/complete some parts, e.g. expand Confluence URLs, prepend 'prefix' to rule names
-* Plugin will aggregate all rules and export a single `.rule` (or possibly `.yaml`) file into the build.
+* Plugin will aggregate all rules and export one or more rule files (either 1.x or 2.x YAML) file into the build.
-* Rule files exposed as artifacts which need to get aggregated and pushed to Prometheus
+* Rule files exposed as artifacts, which need to get aggregated and pushed to Prometheus.

 ### Discussion points: